 Chapter 1 – Laying The Plans

 Each team build should be unique and that the key to a successful event is in creating the objectives correctly.
 Consider and agree the ‘end in mind’ (A great tool from Stephen Covey – habit 2) ask ‘what do we want the benefits of our team building to be’.
 Underpinning these is the importance of clear objectives.
-We suggest having 3 that are simple, specific, and clear.
-Once these are considered and agreed the ‘battle plan’ (agenda) will follow to achieve the objectives.
+We suggest having 3 that is simple, specific, and clear.
+Once these are considered and agreed on the ‘battle plan’ (agenda) will follow to achieve the objectives.

 “Engage people with what they expect; it is what they are able to discern and confirms their projections for a team event.”
-Sun Tzu
+Sun Tzu.

 Chapter 2 – The Plan of Attack

 To achieve the benefits of Team Building.
 We suggest a facilitated journey of discovery using a team assessment this coupled with the objectives, ensuring any team day is focused on output; tangible learnings, behavioural changes & results.
 Examples may look as follows:

 - Learn more about yourself, about others and about the team, and have some fun.

 - For the team to feel comfortable with each other and be able to share and resolve challenges.

 - To create a more open environment that empowers the team to understand & support each other.

 Chapter 3 – Classification of Terrain